ChristofferKarlsson/compute-engine-workshop/5-secure-ssh-access/README.md

 There is a simpler command for this (where you can just apply the `-J` flag), but that requires a newer version of `OpenSSH`.
 If you want to know more about this, [you can read about it here](https://en.wikibooks.org/wiki/OpenSSH/Cookbook/Proxies_and_Jump_Hosts#Passing_Through_a_Gateway_Using_stdio_Forwarding_.28Netcat_Mode.29).

+Want to do another extra part and secure your instances even more?
+Go to [Part 6 - Secure the HTTP access](../6-secure-http-access).

+If not, make sure you remember to [clean up after you are done](../#clean-up).